 If you’ve been looking into an African safari, you’ve probably heard of the Big 5 of Africa and are hoping to check these sightings off your bucket list.
 But what exactly does “Big 5” mean?
-They aren’t necessarily Africa’s largest animals or the most populous.
+They aren’t necessarily Africa’s largest animals or the most famous.
 “The Big 5” is actually taken from hunting terminology—they’re the most dangerous African game to meet on foot.

 These incredible animals are certainly impressive to see in the wild.
 Words truly can’t describe the adrenaline, mystery, wonder, and connection with nature that comes with seeing African wildlife up close in its natural habitat.
 When you’re on safari, you may be staying in luxurious accommodations, but you can’t forget that you’re entering nature’s domain.
 This is truly a wild world.